 While this article has focused primarily on the retirement income that Social Security provides, OASDI taxes also pay for disability and survivor programs administered by the Social Security Administration.

 If you have a mental or physical condition that prevents you (or is expected to prevent you) from working for more than a year or is predicted to result in death, you might be eligible for Social Security disability benefits, as long as you have enough credits to qualify.
 There is no age limitation, but the number of credits required to qualify depends on the age at which you became disabled.
 Normally you need 40 credits, 20 of which were earned in the last 10 years, ending with the year you became disabled.
 However, those who are disabled before age 31 might qualify with fewer credits.
 An adult disabled prior to age 22 may qualify under his or her parent’s record.
-Payments cannot begin until you have been disabled for at least five full months, but it is recommended that you file your claim early, as it can take several months to process.
+Payments cannot begin until you have been disabled for at least 5 full months, but it is recommended that you file your claim early, as it can take several months to process.
 Generally, disability payments continue as long as your medical condition has not improved and you remain unable to work.

 If you are deemed eligible for Social Security disability payments, your children might also qualify to receive payments under your record.
-To qualify, the child must be under age 18 (or 19, if still in high school), or be 18 or older, but suffering from a disability that started before age 22.
+To qualify, the child must be under the age of 18 (or 19, if still in high school), or be 18 or older, but suffering from a disability that started before age 22.
 Each child might receive up to one-half of your full disability amount.
 A spouse caring for children who are under age 16 is also potentially eligible for a benefit under the disabled worker’s record.
 Unless the spouse is 62 and becomes eligible for early spousal retirement benefits, the spouse of a disabled worker will stop receiving payments when the youngest child reaches age 16.
-Children’s benefits continue until they reach age 18 (or two months after they turn 19, if still in secondary school).
+Children’s benefits continue until they reach age 18 (or 2 months after they turn 19, if still in secondary school).

 The combined family payments cannot exceed a maximum of 150% to 180% of the disabled worker’s payment.

 OASDI taxes provide for some survivor benefits when a covered worker passes away.
 In addition to the retirement widow or widower benefits previously discussed, benefits can be paid to your children and a spouse caring for your children under age 16.
-Your surviving family members may be eligible for benefits as long as you have earned credits for at least 1½ years of work (six credits) in the three years before your death.
+Your surviving family members may be eligible for benefits as long as you have earned credits for at least 1½ years of work (6 credits) in the 3 years before your death.